Volumes of the sets of translation surfaces with small saddle connections in rank one affine submanifolds: Strata of Abelian differentials

-It remains to show that the union of all these triangles is $X$.
-Let $X'$ be the closure in $X$ of the set $X\setminus(\cup_{\alpha\in I}\Delta_\alpha)$.
-If $X'\neq \varnothing$, then $X'$ is a flat surface with piecewise geodesic boundary.
-Let $\V'$ be the finite subset of $X'$ which arises from the singularities of $X$.
-We can triangulate $X'$ by geodesic segments with endpoints in $\V'$.
-Consider a triangle $\Delta$ in this triangulation.
-We can embed isometrically $\Delta$ into $\R^2$ such that $\xi$ is mapped to the vertical vector field $\partial_y$.
-Consider the vertical rays starting from the vertices of $\Delta$, we see that there always exists a ray that intersects $\inter(\Delta)$.
-This intersection corresponds to a subsegment of a separatrix in direction $\pm\xi$.
-But by construction, such a subsegment must be contained in the union of $\{\Delta_\alpha,\; \alpha \in I\}$, and we have a contradiction.
-The claim is then proven. \end{proof}
+It remains to show that the union of all these triangles is $M$.
+Let $M'$ be the closure in $M$ of the set $M\setminus(\cup_{\alpha\in I}\Delta_\alpha)$.
+If $M'\neq \varnothing$, then $M'$ is a flat surface with piecewise geodesic boundary.
+Let $\Sig'$ be the finite subset of $M'$ arising from $\Sig$.
+We can triangulate $M'$ by geodesic segments with endpoints in $\Sig'$.
+Let $\Delta$ be a triangle in this triangulation.
+Consider the vertical rays starting from the vertices of $\Delta$.
+Observe that one of those rays must intersects $\inter(\Delta)$.
+This intersection is contained in a vertical separatrix.
+But by construction, such a subsegment must be contained in the union of $\{\Delta_\alpha,\; \alpha \in I\}$.
+Therefore we have a contradiction which proves the claim. \end{proof}

-We will call this triangulation constructed above the {\em special triangulation} of $(X,\omega,\{\g_1,\dots,\g_m\})$.
+We will call the triangulation constructed above the {\em special triangulation} of $(M,\{\g_1,\dots,\g_m\})$.
 By construction, this triangulation is unique.
 Note that such a triangulation only exists for surfaces in $\Hgms$.